- Los Alamos, New Mexico

-Weeks was a silver medalist at the Helsinki International Ballet Competition in 2009 and a bronze medalist at the Shanghai International Ballet Competition in 2007.
+In 2009, Lonnie was a silver medalist at the Helsinki International Ballet Competition, and he won the bronze medal at the Shanghai International Ballet Competition in 2007.